B-nutze-RR/CRSF-Packet-Gen/README.md

 ______________________________
 M5-Stick-C ( ESP32) CRSF Remote Version
 ______________________________

-Modified for Flowshutter and Betaflight Blackbox logging purposes to ARM an FC that just logs Gyro and Acc data for IMAGE stabilization in GYROflow.
+Modified for Flowshutter and Betaflight-Blackbox logging purposes to ARM an FC that logs Gyro and Acc data for gyroflow.xyz

     Betaflight AETR1234 16 Channel
     AUX 1  =   ARM HIGH